Trying Out The Goranger-JAKQ Challenge

 Watching Goranger has this villain known as Black Cross Fuhrer.
 The massacre in the beginning is already that hard to watch.
 Black Cross Fuhrer is practically Super Sentai's answer to Sosai X -- a merciless alien creature that seeks to conquer the Earth.
 Both Sosai X and Black Cross Fuhrer are cruel and manipulative, even willing to exterminate any of the generals that have failed them.
 Black Cross Fuhrer sentenced his generals to their final missions.
 Black Cross Fuhrer didn't really feel any remorse whenever a general got destroyed by the Gorangers.
 Watching Goranger helped me understand why Jetman didn't have a Sosai X counterpart at all!
 Funny enough there was no Berg Katse counterpart for Goranger.
 Instead, Toei decided to repeat what they did with the earlier Kamen Rider series -- having different arcs involving different generals.
 One general stepped in when the previous one got destroyed in battle.
 Fortunately, the Black Cross Army doesn't have giant-sized monsters at their disposal.
 However, they once had the mobile fortress Navarone.
 Later, they have the Black Cross Castle.

-Watching Goranger can be a challenge.
-The amount of changes the shows has can be hard to catch up.
+Watching Goranger can be a challenge due to its length.
+The amount of changes the shows have can be hard to catch up.
 The generals are Sun Halo Mask (15-17, 19-20), Iron Man Mask General Temujin (20-30, 32-42), Volcano Mask General Magman (42-54), and Commander-in-Chief Golden Mask (54-56, The Bomb Hurricane, 57-58, 60-78, 80-84).
 The generals usually carry out their typical plans for world domination -- each having a Masked Monster per week.
 The generals get written off and a new one steps in.
 This can be a lot harder to watch than how Seijuu Sentai Gingaman managed to almost perfectly replace one general after the other.
 I decided to take note that experiments and innovations are bound to have setbacks to learn from!

 JAKQ also makes me feel like "Is that all?" due to its episode count